bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: probe(lang=None)

-      Probe the :class:`TranslatableQuerySet` in a language.
+      Probe the :class:`TranslatableQuerySet` in some language(s).

       Causes the :class:`TranslatableQuerySet` to be
-      probed in the specified language in the evaluation.
+      probed in the specified language(s) in the evaluation.

-      :param lang: The language to probe the :class:`TranslatableQuerySet` in.
+      :param lang: The language(s) to probe the :class:`TranslatableQuerySet` in.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :return: The :class:`TranslatableQuerySet` which will be probed in the specified language.
+      :return: The :class:`TranslatableQuerySet` which will be probed in the specified language(s).
       :rtype: TranslatableQuerySet
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To probe the :class:`TranslatableQuerySet` in a language:

       .. testsetup:: probe